-We have a 14×20 indoor room with a large recovery cage, 6x8x6 long-term stay furnished condo, 4x4x6 temporary condo, a 3x3x3 intensive care recovery condo, multiple litter pans, drinking fountains, and feeders, as well as many cat trees, and two upper level play areas.
+We have a 14×20 indoor room with a large recovery cage, 6x8x6 long-term stay furnished condo, two 4x4x6 temporary condos, a 3x3x3 intensive care recovery condo, multiple litter pans, drinking fountains, and feeders, as well as many cat trees, and two upper level play areas.
 The play areas connect by a track around the perimeter of the room six feet above the floor.
 All of the condos, except the intensive care condo, are presently occupied.
-This room could easily connect to an additional outdoor run where volunteers and families interested in adoption can play and visit with the cats.
+This room could easily connect to an additional outdoor run where volunteers can play and visit with the cats.

-Some of the special needs kitties live in the indoor housing (hearing impaired, injured leg from being shot, aggressive behavior/special management, asthma, special diet/surgery, wounded/recovering, and elderly/heartworm), along with one senior cat with multiple medical issues and a small dog with anxiety who runs herd on them.
+The special needs domestic kitties live in the indoor housing (FeLV, hearing impaired, injured leg from being shot, aggressive behavior/special management, asthma, special diet/surgery, wounded/recovering, and elderly/heartworm), along with a small dog with anxiety that runs herd on them.
 Some medical situations require separate living areas.
 Our FeLV boy, Mustache, has his own room.
 We are constantly at full capacity in terms of facilities, time, and resources, since all cats we accept need a high level of ongoing care.
 As they age, the medical expenses go up too.

-We are happy to tell you that we are a Texas nonprofit corporation and we are a 501(c)3 with a gold rating on GuideStar.
-We are eagerly moving forward with many plans to increase our community service.
+We are proud to be a Texas nonprofit corporation, and we are a 501(c)3 with a gold rating on GuideStar.
+We are eagerly moving forward with plans to increase our community service.
 We have wonderful volunteers, a pet respite care program started in 2016, and a grant to increase our respite care capacity.
-Still, we never have enough foster homes for cats and dogs.
+Still, we never have enough support to answer all of the requests for help.
 Please tell your friends!